CanadaSOSED/portal/wp-content/plugins/advanced-uploader/readme.txt

 * Add files straight to Wordpress Gallery.
 * Add files straight to BWS Gallery.
 * Select Category for files before uploading.
 Will read MP3 tags to guess category.
 Can exclude categories from list e.g. Uncategorized.
-* Can replace the Default uploader.

 The settings for this plugin are in Media Settings page.

 This plugin requires a modern browser, e.g. IE8 will not work.

 This plugin uses code from the following sources
-* Plupload - multi-runtime File Uploader - v2.1.1 - Copyright 2013, Moxiecode Systems AB.
-This is the software wordpress use for uploading, makes sure version 2 is used for extra features.
+* DropzoneJS - Copyright (c) 2012, Matias Meno, More info at [www.dropzonejs.com](http://www.dropzonejs.com) - This used to allow chunked uploading
-* PDF.JS - Copyright 2012 Mozilla Foundation - v1.7.225 - This is to create the PDF thumbnails.
+* PDF.JS - Copyright 2012 Mozilla Foundation - v2.3.2 - This is to create the PDF thumbnails.
+* JS MediaTags - v3.9.0 - This used for reading the mp3 tags

 == Installation ==